Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Appendix

 \subsection{Simulation results for a system with network constraints}

 We considered a three-generator two-transmission line network abstracted from the 8-zone ISO New England (ISO-NE) case shown in Fig.~\ref{fig:networksetting}.
-Base on an ISONE load data profile, 100 load scenarios were generated as in the single bus case.
+Base on an ISONE load data profile, 300 load scenarios were generated as in the single bus case.
 The standard deviation of the one-step forecasting error was set at $\sigma=0.6\%$.
 Other settings in these simulations are similar to the one-node case unless otherwise specified.

-Pricing performance was evaluated with varying congestion and ramping limits.
-Line capacity of Line 1 (L1) varied from 1000MW to no congestion, and Line 2 (L2) was always congestion-free.
+Pricing performance was evaluated with varying ramping limits.
+Line capacity of Line 1 (L1) was 1000MW, and Line 2 (L2) was always congestion-free.
 The ramp limits of generations G2 and G3 varied along the path from scenario A to E with A having the most stringent ramping constraints and E the most relaxed.

 Conclusions drawn for the single-node cases held mostly in simulations involving a network with power flow constraints.
 We provide here additional comments, especially related to congestions.